MSNikken/ddp/README.md

 leverage the generalization and conditional-sampling capabilities of DDPMs to generate complex paths for a robotic end effector.
-We show that training a DDPM with synthetical and low-quality demonstrations is sufficient for generating nontrivial paths reach- ing arbitrary targets and avoiding obstacles.
-Additionally, we investigate different strategies for conditional sampling combin- ing classifier-free and classifier-guided approaches.
+We show that training a DDPM with synthetical and low-quality demonstrations is sufficient for generating nontrivial paths reaching arbitrary targets and avoiding obstacles.
+Additionally, we investigate different strategies for conditional sampling combining classifier-free and classifier-guided approaches.
 Eventually, we deploy the DDPM in a receding-horizon control scheme to enhance its planning capabilities.
 The Denoising Diffusion Planner is experimentally validated through various experiments